-Pave the area on which the transfer takes place.
-If any transferred liquid, such as gasoline, is reactive with asphalt, pave the area with Portland cement concrete.

-• Slope, berm, or dike the transfer area to a dead-end sump, spill containment sump, a spill control oil/water separator, or other spill control device.
+- Pave the area on which the transfer takes place.
+If any transferred liquid, such as gasoline, is reactive with asphalt, pave the area with Portland cement concrete. - Slope, berm, or dike the transfer area to a dead-end sump, spill containment sump, an oil/water separator, or other spill control device.
 The minimum spill retention time should be 15 minutes at the greater flow rate of the highest fuel dispenser nozzle through-put rate, or the peak flow rate of the 6-month, 24-hour storm event over the surface of the containment pad, whichever is greater.
 The capacity of the spill containment sump should be a minimum of 50 gallons with adequate additional capacity provided for grit sedimentation.

-Washington State Department of Ecology 2019 Stormwater Management Manual for Western Washington (2019 SWMMWW) Publication No.19-10-021
+Washington State Department of Ecology 2024 Stormwater Management Manual for Western Washington (2024 SWMMWW) Publication No. 24-10-013